About

 Eliot Peper is a novelist based in Pacifica, CA.

-He is the bestselling author of Ensorcelled, Foundry, Reap3r, Veil, Breach, Borderless, Bandwidth, Cumulus, Neon Fever Dream, Exit Strategy, Power Play, and Version 1.0, and his books have earned praise from Seth Godin, Kim Stanley Robinson, Malka Older, Cory Doctorow, Tim O’Reilly, Amal El-Mohtar, Robin Sloan, Ev Williams, and Kevin Kelly, as well as the New York Times Book Review, BBC, Popular Science, Businessweek, San Francisco Magazine, Every, Newsweek, io9, Boing Boing, Publisher’s Weekly, Polygon, and Ars Technica.
+He is the bestselling author of Ensorcelled, Foundry, Reap3r, Veil, Breach, Borderless, Bandwidth, Cumulus, Neon Fever Dream, Exit Strategy, Power Play, and Version 1.0, and his books have earned praise from Seth Godin, Kim Stanley Robinson, Cory Doctorow, Tim O’Reilly, Craig Mod, Amal El-Mohtar, Robin Sloan, Ev Williams, and Kevin Kelly, as well as the New York Times Book Review, Popular Science, Businessweek, io9, Newsweek, Boing Boing, Publisher’s Weekly, Polygon, and Ars Technica.

 Eliot is also the head of story at Portola where he develops the lore, personality, and narrative engineering behind Tolan, an AI companion.

 As an entrepreneur-in-residence at a venture capital fund, Eliot spun new science out of universities, worked on early-stage financings, and provided drop-in operational support for portfolio companies.
-He pursued graduate studies in international affairs, translated Virgil’s Aeneid from the original Latin, surfed Cloudbreak, survived dengue fever, explored the ancient Himalayan kingdom of Mustang, and cofounded a consultancy that helped climate tech firms expand into new international markets.
+He pursued graduate studies in international affairs, translated Virgil’s Aeneid from the original Latin, surfed Cloudbreak, survived dengue fever, and explored the ancient Himalayan kingdom of Mustang.

 The best way to follow Eliot is to subscribe to his newsletter.